digiv3rse/assets/docs/authentication/onboarding.md

 ### 1. Validate the Requested Handle

 The handle must adhere to specific rules to be considered valid.
-The Lens SDKs provide a straightforward isValidHandle function to verify the validity of a handle.
+The DiGi SDKs provide a straightforward isValidHandle function to verify the validity of a handle.

 ```TypeScript